kevin2190p/SpeechEmotionRL/README.md

 Speech Emotion Recognition Pipeline
-This is an open-source project for Speech Emotion Recognition using reinforcement learning and audio feature extraction.
+This is an open-source project for Speech Emotion Recognition using reinforcement learning with custom emotion environment and audio feature extraction.
 It includes training, validation, model explainability, and a simple web interface for testing.

 How to Use:
 1. Install Dependencies